tswow/tswow-wiki-0.13/Introduction/5_CustomSpells.md

 All Aura types are pre-programmed and can be attached to units via spell effects.
 A single aura generally does something very simple, such as "decrease armor by _x_" or "do _x_ amount of damage every _y_ seconds".
 If a spell is configured to be visible, all auras that its effects have attached will be shown as a single buff or debuff icon in their respective bars.

 ![](demonskin.png)
-<center> Demon Skin applies two auras (increase armor, increase healing done) and is shown as a single aura icon.
-The spell is configured to be positive (buff), to be visible, and have a duration of 30 minutes. </center>
+_ Demon Skin applies two auras (increase armor, increase healing done) and is shown as a single aura icon.
+The spell is configured to be positive (buff), to be visible, and have a duration of 30 minutes. _

 ## Death Bolt